Two new ferries

-Scandlines commissioned two new ferries to operate on a challenging route with high traffic density, shallow waters, strong currents, and berthing at a small port.
-They asked LR to review and revise the proposed bridge layout in line with human factors and ergonomic best practice to minimise the impact of these operational risks.
+Ferry operator Scandlines commissioned two new vessels to operate on a challenging route.
+Factors included high-traffic density, shallow waters, strong currents and the need to berth at a small port.
+The operator asked us to review and revise the proposed bridge layout.
+Human factors and ergonomic best practice were fundamental considerations, minimising the impact of operational risks.

-In addition, we reviewed proposed voice and tone bridge alarms for appropriateness and provided guidance on using digital and analogue displays.
-As a result of the work, the bridge design was optimised for the intended route and operations.
-The equipment layout and design meant that safety and efficiency were maximised at turnaround and provided assurance that operationally critical tasks were supported.
+Our client was able to optimise the bridge design for the intended route and operations.
+The equipment layout and design meant that safety and efficiency were maximised at turnaround, with the necessary assurance that operationally critical tasks were supported.